 I won’t talk about the emotions that make decluttering hard in this post.
 This one is all about action!

-Forget what’s popular – you simply need to find a method that works for your personality.
-My five-step process for how to declutter your home is straight to the point, no fluff and kinda gets a little dark around step #4 – but hey, it gets the job done.
+My five-step process for decluttering your home is straight to the point, no fluff and kinda gets a little dark around step #4 – but hey, it gets the job done.

-If you’re ready to get the steps to declutter your house and learn how to do it quickly, keep reading!
+If you’re ready to declutter and want to know how to do it quickly, keep reading!
 Oh, and there’s an epic, room by room decluttering list that’ll have you looking like a decluttering ninja ready to kick some clutter butt!

 Sorry but that may not be possible.
 If this is your first big decluttering mission in a while, you’re going to need a little more than a day to do it right.
 To make sure you succeed, don’t start off by biting more than you can chew.
 That’s the fastest way to fail.

 Small decluttering projects are the key to decluttering your house.
 They are a lot easier to manage – and you can typically start and finish in one sitting.
 That’s super important for staying motivated.
 You can tackle one small decluttering project a day or do several on the weekend.
 Just do what works for your schedule.